-- a) To create neighbourhoods with diverse opportunities for living, working, learning and playing. - b) To build compact neighbourhoods that use land, energy, water and infrastructure efficiently and encourage walking.
+a) To create neighbourhoods with diverse opportunities for living, working, learning and playing.

-- c) To showcase natural attributes as defining features of the City's character by making them highly visible and accessible, especially lands along the Speed and Eramosa Rivers. - d) To engage in "place-making" developing infrastructure, spaces and buildings that are permanent and enduring, memorable and beautiful, adaptable and flexible, and valued. - e) To conserve and celebrate the City's cultural heritage resources through the reuse of built heritage and cultural heritage landscape assets and ensuring that adjacent development responds to and respects these assets. - f) To ensure that the design of the built environment respects the character of the existing distinctive areas and neighbourhoods of the City. - g) To create a diversity of inviting and accessible gathering places that promote a full range of social, cultural and economic interaction. - h) To establish a pattern of interconnected streets and pedestrian networks in which buildings frame and address public spaces. - i) To allow for a range of architectural styles and promote expressions that bring interest and diversity in urban form and architectural design while responding appropriately to the local context and achieving compatibility. - j) To design space that is accessible to all, regardless of abilities. - To improve conditions for greater personal security within publicly accessible spaces by designing them to be attractive and comfortable to the public, increasing the potential for informal surveillance and reducing opportunities for crime. - I) To preserve and enhance protected public views and public vistas of built and natural features. - m) To design for a choice of mobility including walking, cycling, transit and driving. - n) To require urban design that reduces energy and water demand through such measures as, but not limited to, orientation of streets and buildings and the implementation of active and passive renewable energy systems and alternative energy systems and water conservation strategies.
+- b) To build compact neighbourhoods that use land, energy, water and infrastructure efficiently and encourage walking. - c) To showcase natural attributes as defining features that are an integral component of the City's image and character by making them highly visible and accessible, especially lands along the Speed and Eramosa Rivers. - d) To engage in "place-making" developing infrastructure, spaces and buildings that are permanent and enduring, memorable and beautiful, adaptable and flexible, and valued. - e) To conserve and celebrate the City's cultural heritage resources through the reuse of built heritage and cultural heritage landscape assets and ensuring that adjacent development responds to and respects these assets. - f) To ensure that the design of the built environment promotes excellence in urban design by respecting the character of the existing distinctive areas and neighbourhoods of the City. - g) To create a diversity of inviting and accessible gathering places that promote a full range of social, cultural and economic interaction. - h) To establish a pattern of interconnected streets and pedestrian networks in which buildings frame and address public spaces. - i) To allow for a range of architectural styles and promote expressions that bring interest and diversity in urban form and architectural design while responding appropriately to the local context and achieving compatibility. - j) To design space that is accessible to all, regardless of abilities. - k) To improve conditions for greater personal security within publicly accessible spaces by designing them to be attractive and comfortable to the public, increasing the potential for informal surveillance and reducing opportunities for crime. - To preserve and enhance the identified and protected public views and public vistas of built and natural features. - m) To design for a choice of mobility including walking, cycling, transit and driving. - n) To require urban design that reduces energy and water demand through such measures as, but not limited to, orientation of streets and buildings and the implementation of active and passive renewable energy systems and alternative energy systems and water conservation strategies.